 Retaining students is only considered for K-8 students.
 High school students advance yearly from 9th through 12th grades and can continue earning high school credits until graduation requirements are met or until their 21st birthday.

-Homeroom teachers initiate and follow the retention process beginning no later than January:
+Homeroom teachers initiate and follow the retention process beginning no later than the end of March:

 - Parent request starts the retention process after consulting with the student’s homeroom teacher (and counselor or administrator as needed);

 - The homeroom teacher will implement multi-tiered interventions in consultation with the Student Success Team (SST) for general education students and the IEP team for students in special education;

 - SST or IEP Teams will provide a recommendation of retention or not to retain after considering evidence from multiple valid measures;

 - The homeroom teacher will consult with the parent and CVA Principal regarding the team recommendation;

 - The parent must send a written request to retain their student to the CVA Principal;